virt-do/cloudlet/README.md

 ### Start the VMM

 > [!WARNING]
-> Make sure to replace $CARGO_PATH with the path to your cargo binary
+> Make sure to replace `CARGO_PATH` environment variable with the path to your cargo binary
 >
 > ```bash
 > export CARGO_PATH=$(which cargo)